Jual6332/VortexPanelMethod/README.md

 * Download all Matlab Files
 * Open in Matlab software (2014b or newer)
 * Run the "runThis.m" file
-* All calculations will be run
+* All calculations will appear on the screen

 ## Changing the Code for Other Resolutions
 * Go to line 11 on "runThis.m" and change N to your desired number (Note: That N=250 panels is the nominal case)